SnugJoker/PBJEffects/README.md

 ```

 ## How To Use
-To use PBJAnimations first import the class:
+To use PBJEffects first import the class:

 ```objectivec
 #import "PBJEffects.h"